-What is the White Fluff That Floats Thru the Air in Indiana Each Spring?
+What is the White Fluff That Floats Thru the Air in Indiana Each Fall?

-If you have been driving pretty much anywhere in Indiana, Kentucky, Illinois, or really anywhere in the Midwest over the last couple of weeks, you have likely encountered what looks like white puffs of fur or fluff blowing in the breeze.
+If you have ever driven through Indiana, Kentucky, Illinois, or really anywhere in the Midwest in the fall, you have likely encountered what looks like white puffs of fur or fluff blowing in the breeze.
 When you're driving it can even look like it's flying right at you.
 But what is it?

 What Is the White Fluffy Stuff in the Air?

 That white fluffy stuff is actually milkweed floss.
-It is the milkweed plant's way of spreading its seeds.
+It is the milkweed plant's way of spreading its seeds and the plant "goes to seed" each fall usually around October.
 The floss acts like a little airplane for the seeds of the milkweed plant.
 It is picked up by the breeze and blown around until it lands somewhere it can germinate, take root, and grow a new milkweed plant next spring.

 Why Should We Care About Milkweed?